 Other names: black soybeans, kuro daizu (黒大豆)

 In Japanese cuisine, kuromame cooked in sweet syrup is one of the essential dishes in the Japanese New Years’ feast.
-It’s sweet and a tiny bit savory due to the addition of soy sauce.
+It’s sweet and a tiny bit savory due to adding soy sauce.
 You will also see kuromame in various desserts, such as cakes and wagashi.
 If you’re looking for a caffeine-free tea, try kuromame-cha (黒豆茶), a reddish-brown tea packed with antioxidants.

 Suggested substitution: red kidney beans, black beans